Parallels

 My experience with domestic abuse and the similarities to how farmed animals are treated.

-I grew up in a middle class suburban Toronto home, very typical of the time - mother, father, three brothers and myself.
-I have good childhood memories for my early years.
+I grew up in a middle-class suburban Toronto home, typical of the time, with a mother, father, three brothers, and myself.
+I have fond childhood memories from my early years.

-Until one day when I was 11, my parents told my younger brother and myself that we were going for a car ride.
-My brother and I were excited at the thought that we might be getting new bikes so we were confused when they pulled into the parking lot of an apartment building.
-We followed my dad to a bottom floor apartment window and peered inside.
+When I was 11, my parents told my younger brother and me that we were going for a car ride.
+We were excited, thinking we might be getting new bikes.
+Instead, they pulled into the parking lot of an apartment building.
+We followed my dad to a ground-floor apartment window and peered inside.
 “This is where I'll be living from now on,” he said.
 My mind and body froze.
 I remember that moment like it was yesterday.
-We weren’t getting new bikes, my dad was moving away.
+We weren’t getting new bikes; my dad was moving away.
 He was leaving us for my mother’s best friend.
 Nothing was the same from that day forward.

 Scars